Mahdi-Moosa/mahdi-moosa.github.io/docs/blog/posts/LaTex IDEs.md

 # LaTeX Editors

 ## Motivation
-After years of procastrinating, finally, I started document writing in [LaTeX :simple-latex:](https://www.latex-project.org).
+After years of procastrinating, finally, I started seriously experimenting with [LaTeX :simple-latex:](https://www.latex-project.org).
 I have always been a fan of gorgeous documents prepared by LaTeX, but never got the time (a more apt pharsing would be - *never got over procastrinating*) to try out properly.

 ## Tools
 I have tried two approaches: